BU-NU-CLOUD-F19/Curating_Log_Files/README.md

 ## 1. Vision and Goals Of The Project:

 ### Vision
-To build a system which will start to capture the system logs generated at MOC, automate the process of anonymizing logs and organize logs by a methodology which will help to see if there is a pattern such as demands on different services and how they are correlated.
+Our projects main goal is to capture the system logs generated at MOC, automate the process of collecting logs from different sources and allow users to view them in a central location.

 ### Goals
 #### Short Term